Azure/enterprise-azure-policy-as-code/Docs/operational-scripts.md

 ## CI/CD Helpers

 The scripts `Create-AzureDevOpsBug` and `Create-GitHubIssue` create a Bug or Issue when there are one or multiple failed Remediation Tasks.

-## Documenting Policy

-`Build-PolicyDocumentation` builds documentation from instructions in the `policyDocumentations` folder reading the deployed Policy Resources from the EPAC environment.
-It is also used to generate parameter/effect CSV files for Policy Assignment files.

-See usage documentation in [Documenting Policy](operational-scripts-documenting-policy.md).

 ## Non-compliance Reports